imvickykumar999/Multiplayer-Ursina-Game/README.md

 Install the dependencies with `pip install -r requirements.txt` and do `python3 game/main.py` to run the game.

-For example: (use `ipconfig` command to know your server IP)

-        Enter your username: imvickykumar999
-        Enter server IP: 192.168.0.104
-        Enter server port: 8000

 ## Running the server
 The server does not have any dependencies.
 To run it, simple run the `server/main.py` file.